-Elena Kulinskaya from the School of Computing Science, University of East Anglia, discusses how rapid temporal changes in cumulative evidence are a challenge to policy-making and why it is, therefore, important to monitor temporal trends to separate spurious from real changes.
-The presentation also examines the importance of systematically exploring the extent and causes of change and the need to regularly update results of previous meta-analyses and, if the need arises, resulting policies.
+Elena Kulinskaya from the School of Computing Science, University of East Anglia, discusses how rapid temporal changes in cumulative evidence are a challenge to policy-making and why it is important to monitor temporal trends to separate spurious from real changes.
+The presentation also examines the importance of regularly updating previous meta-analyses and, if needed, their resulting policies.

 Machine Learning for Evaluating Development.
 12 December 2018

-AidData's Seth Goodman examines the use of machine learning in leveraging spatial data for development.
-His talk focuses on using satellite imagery and machine learning to measure socioeconomic and environmental indicators; evaluating project outcomes using hybrid econometric and machine learning techniques; and leveraging high-performance computation to improve the transparency of international aid projects.
+AidData's Seth Goodman examines machine learning in leveraging spatial data for development.
+His talk focuses on using satellite imagery and machine learning to measure socioeconomic and environmental indicators, evaluating project outcomes using hybrid econometric and machine learning techniques, and leveraging computation to improve transparency in development projects.

 The GEF in the changing environmental finance landscape.
 30 November 2018

 The Sixth Comprehensive Evaluation of the GEF was conducted by the GEF's Independent Evaluation Office (IEO) in 2017.
 In this presentation, Dr. Juha I. Uitto, the Director of the IEO, focuses on the design, process and main conclusions of the Comprehensive Evaluation, as well as discusses the role and influence of independent evaluation in large funding partnerships.

 Policy options to manage climate risk & food insecurity: Current realities, future potential.
 31 October 2018